You’re probably wondering what you can do to prepare for those first magical moments of breastfeeding your baby. The simple answer is nothing.

 I’d highly recommend taking a breastfeeding class.
 Look into what’s available in your area.
 Some prenatal classes have a small breastfeeding part included.

 If you don’t have anything available near you.
 Or you’re just not interested in attending a class in person; then an online course may suit you better.
-Check out the Simply Breastfeeding course by two experienced Nurses and Lactation experts, Cindy and Jana.

 If you need hands-on help find out what’s available in your area.
 Nurses and Midwives will be able to help when you’re in the hospital.